designftw/chat-lib/README.md

 ## Data Model

-The data model consists of four types of models `Account`, `Alias`, `Message`, and `PrivatePayload`.
+The data model consists of four types of models [`Account`](Account.html), [`Alias`](Alias.html), [`Message`](Message.html), and [`PrivatePayload`](Account.html).
 Each model has a unique `id` and a Date for `createdAt` and `updatedAt` which correspond to the time the model was created and last updated respectively.

 ### Accounts and Aliases

 The [Account](Account.html) is used for logging into the messaging client and is associated with an email address.
 The account is not displayed to other users, it is only used for signing in and managing aliases.
 An account can be associated with multiple aliases.

 An [Alias](Alias.html) can be the sender or recipient of a message.
 Since each account has access to multiple aliases a user can send or receive messages as multiple aliases.
-The ability to send or receive messages as multiple aliases enables interesting paradigms such as having a work account and a personal account in the same messaging app.
+The ability to send or receive messages as multiple aliases enables interesting paradigms such as having a work alias and a personal alias in the same messaging app.

 ### Messages